 Professional Interventions

 Before starting any new skincare routine or product, especially for persistent or concerning skin issues, you should always consult a dermatologist.
 If you need more immediate results or have persistent sebum plugs, you can consider professional extractions by a licensed esthetician or dermatologist.
-Picking at your skin yourself could put you at risk for scarring and these experts have the tools and knowledge for safe extraction.
+Picking at your skin yourself could put you at risk for scarring, and these experts have the tools and knowledge for safe extraction.

-While small, sebum plugs are at the root of other types of acne and dealing with them promptly can prevent further acne complications.
-They may have a pore reputation, but with consistent care you can remove sebum plugs and prevent them from coming back.
+While small, sebum plugs are at the root of other types of acne, and dealing with them promptly can prevent further acne complications.
+They may have a pore reputation, but with consistent care, you can remove sebum plugs and prevent them from coming back.